 Tip #6.
 Offer a Baby Massage

-Sometimes when Carrots was fussy as a younger baby, I would recline on the couch, lean her against my knees facing away from me so that there was pressure on her tummy, and rub her lower back.
+Sometimes when my daughter was fussy as a younger baby, I would recline on the couch, lean her against my knees facing away from me so that there was pressure on her tummy, and rub her lower back.

 My thinking was that maybe her intestines weren’t feeling so good and a focused massage might help whatever was bothering her move through.
 I don’t know for sure if I was correct, but it frequently helped calm her.

 Maybe her gut was upset, maybe the massage was just relaxing, maybe both.

 Some swear by this trick, and while it didn’t consistently work for me, some days it was like magic.